DenseMLLM: Standard Multimodal LLMs for Dense Prediction: Related Works

 \section{Related Works}

 \paragraph{Dense Prediction Tasks.} Dense prediction encompasses tasks requiring fine-grained pixel-level understanding.
-In this paper, we focus on three tasks: (\textbf{1}) Semantic segmentation assigns vocabularies to every pixel, a task evolved from CNNs~\citep{zhao2017pyramid} to Transformer~\citep{cheng2021mask2former,xie2021segformer} and Diffusion architectures~\citep{zhao2023unleashing}. (\textbf{2}) Depth estimation predicts pixel-wise distance, critical for 3D geometry, including specialist models~\citep{piccinelli2025unidepthv2,yang2024depth} and the VLM-base method~\citep{cai2025depthlm}. (\textbf{3}) Referring expression segmentation (RES, or referring segmentation) bridges vision and language by segmenting objects based on natural language queries~\citep{rasheed2024glamm,liu2025unipixel}.
+In this paper, we focus on three tasks: (\textbf{1}) Semantic segmentation assigns semantics to every pixel, differring from previous architectures evolved from CNNs~\citep{zhao2017pyramid} to Transformer~\citep{cheng2021mask2former,xie2021segformer} and Diffusion architectures~\citep{zhao2023unleashing}. (\textbf{2}) Depth estimation predicts pixel-wise distance, critical for 3D geometry, including specialist models~\citep{piccinelli2025unidepthv2,yang2024depth} and the VLM-base method~\citep{cai2025depthlm}. (\textbf{3}) Referring expression segmentation (RES, or referring segmentation) bridges vision and language by segmenting objects based on natural language queries~\citep{rasheed2024glamm,liu2026unipixel}.
 The above tasks are sufficiently representative to demonstrate that our method is widely applicable to dense prediction tasks.